Elderjs/docs/elderguide.com/elderjs.md

 We hope you find this project useful whether you're building a small personal blog or a flagship SEO site that impacts millions of users.

-**Comparison to SvelteKit**

-How Elder compares to SvelteKit is a very common question.
-The key distinction is that Elder.js is designed for static sites with Partial Hydration, and offers tools to help make building large static sites easier.

-For instance, when it comes to building non-trivial static sites, there is a lot of data massaging that needs to happen and be in sync across the entire project.
-A good example is when reading from a headless CMS or generating a sitemap.
-With Elder.js, you can massage this data once and add it where you need to via a hook and it will be available on all pages.
-This is what enables Elder's extreme build speed, whereas SvelteKit has no data pipeline opinion.

-SvelteKit does not ([currently](https://github.com/sveltejs/kit/issues/1390)) support Partial Hydration - you have to opt in/out of JS on a per-page basis, instead of per-component.

 ## Getting Started

 The quickest way to get started is to get started with the [Elder.js template](https://github.com/Elderjs/template) using [degit](https://github.com/Rich-Harris/degit):